-We are pleased to provide you with the enclosed report of Eagle Point Income Company Inc. ("we," "us," "our" or the "Company") for the fiscal year ended December 31, 2020.
+We are pleased to provide you with the enclosed report of Eagle Point Income Company Inc. ("we," "us," "our" or the "Company") for the fiscal year ended December 31, 2021.

 The Company's primary investment objective is to generate high current income, with a secondary objective to generate capital appreciation.
-We seek to achieve these objectives by investing primarily in junior debt tranches of collateralized loan obligations ("CLOs").
-We focus on CLO debt tranches rated "BB" (e.g., BB+, BB or BB-, or their equivalent).
-In addition, the Company may invest up to 20% of its total assets (at the time of investment) in CLO equity securities and related securities and instruments.
-The Company may also invest in other securities and instruments that are consistent with our investment objectives.
+We seek to achieve these objectives by investing primarily in junior debt tranches of collateralized loan obligations ("CLOs") rated "BB" (e.g., BB+, BB or BB-, or their equivalent).
+In addition, the Company may invest up to 35% of its total assets (at the time of investment) in CLO equity securities and other securities and instruments that are consistent with our investment objectives.

 While the CLO market continues to command attention from investors worldwide, we believe the CLO market, and CLO junior debt in particular, remains inefficient and attractive.
-We firmly believe that in less efficient markets, specialization matters and the Company benefits from the investment experience of Eagle Point Income Management LLC (our "Adviser"), which applies its proprietary, private equity style investment process to this fixed income market.
+In less efficient markets, specialization matters and the Company benefits from the investment experience of Eagle Point Income Management LLC (our "Adviser"), which applies its proprietary, private equity style investment process to this fixed income market.
 This process seeks to maximize returns while mitigating potential risks.
+We believe the scale and experience of our Adviser and its affiliates in CLO investing provides the Company with meaningful advantages.